 Ye-eun (Han Seung-yeon) is a 22-year-old girly girl who wears a lot of pink and a lot of make-up.
 She has a lot of friends, a steady boyfriend and a habit of eating when she’s nervous.
 She can be really annoying, but also very sweet.

 And finally, there’s Yi-na (Ryu Hwa-young), a 24-year-old who spends her time keeping fit and dating rich men who buy her expensive clothes.
 She’s so comfortable in her skin that she tends to walk around naked (though never on camera).
 She’s impatient with shyness or hesitation and can be quick to anger, but is also a loyal friend.

 The series definitely has some oddities.
-After the opening scene there is always a montage of stock footage that is laughably bad (and also weird, because the people in it are almost all white).
+After the opening scene there is always a montage of stock footage that is laughably bad (and also weird, because the people in the stock footage are clearly not Korean).
 At the end of most episodes, after the teaser for the next installment, there’s an epilogue, usually in the form of a pseudo interview with one or more characters.
-(I discovered this accidentally as I usually skip to the next episode when teasers start.)
+(I discovered this accidentally as I usually skip to the next episode when teasers start, but the epilogues are worth a watch.)
 Also, the first episode of season 2 is a weird in-between story, basically a one-off special, and has a different feel from the rest of the show.
 I was briefly worried, but it picks back up again.

 Because there isn’t one overarching story, I didn’t find this show as addictive as I have most K-dramas, but I did really enjoy it, and I hope series three does go ahead.